LordAshes/VirtualTable/README.md

 Revision Notes:
 ---------------

+* Added Session Change functionality allowing a player to move all connected players to a different session (Typically used in RPG modules allowing the GM to split the different maps into individual modules and then move the players between them)
 * Added wounded and poisoned hero states to "DandD" module
 * Added token zoom functionality and lighting functionality (using HTML5 Canvas)
 * Initial Commit